dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-setup-assistant-enrollment-in-microsoft-intune.md

     4. Connect the iOS mobile devices to the Mac computer with a USB adapter.

         > [!WARNING]
         > The devices will be reset to factory configurations during the enrollment process.
 As a best practice, reset the device and turn it on.
-As a best practice, devices should be at the **Hello** screen when you start Setup Assistant.
+Devices should be at the **Hello** screen when you start Setup Assistant.

     5. Choose **Prepare**.
-On the **Prepare iOS Device** pane, select **Manual** and then choose **Next**.
+On the Prepare iOS Device pane, select **Manual** and then choose **Next**.

-    6. On the **Enroll in MDM Server** pane, select the server name you created, and then choose **Next**.
+    6. On the Enroll in MDM Server pane, select the server name you created, and then choose **Next**.

-    7. On the **Supervise Devices** pane, select the level of supervision, and then choose **Next**.
+    7. On the Supervise Devices pane, select the level of supervision, and then choose **Next**.

     8. On the **Create an Organization** pane, choose the **Organization** or create a new organization, and then choose **Next**.

-    9. On the **Configure iOS Setup Assistant** pane, choose the steps to be presented to the user, and then choose **Prepare**.
+    9. On the Configure iOS Setup Assistant pane, choose the steps to be presented to the user, and then choose **Prepare**.
 If prompted, authenticate to update trust settings.

     10. When the iOS device finishes preparing, disconnect the USB cable.

 8.  **Distribute devices**.
     The devices are now ready for corporate enrollment.
 Turn off the devices and distribute them to users.
-When the device is turned on, the Setup Assistant will start.
+When users turn on their devices is, Setup Assistant will start.